lizmat/Rake/README.md

 It can be iterated over and be passed around as a single object.
 It can also be used as a constraint in dispatch.

-Optionally, it can force objects of the Rake class to act like value types so they can be used with `Set` semantics: this can be achieved by specifying the `:value-type` named parameter with a `True` value.
+Optionally, it can force objects of the Rake class to act like value types so they can be used with `Set` semantics: this can be achieved by specifying the `:value-type` named argument with a `True` value.

 WHEN NOT TO USE THIS FUNCTIONALITY
 ==================================